-It is better if you make your complaint as soon as possible but if you don't, you must make your complaint within 6 months of the event that you want to complain about.
+It is better if you make your complaint as soon as possible, and normally within six months of:

 What if you're still dissatisfied?

-After we have fully investigated your complaint, if you are still dissatisfied with our decision or the way we dealt with your complaint, you can ask the Scottish Public Services Ombudsman (SPSO) to look at it.
+After we have fully investigated, if you are still dissatisfied with our decision or the way we dealt with your complaint, you can ask the Scottish Public Services Ombudsman (SPSO) to look at it.

 The SPSO are an independent organisation that investigates complaints.
 They are not an advocacy or support service (but there are other organisations who can help you with advocacy or support).

 You can ask the SPSO to look at your complaint if:

 - you have gone all the way through the Audit Scotland's complaints handling procedure

 - it is less than 12 months after you became aware of the matter you want to complain about